 How To Install A Deadbolt:

-You don’t have to be Mr.Fix-It to get it done.
+You don’t have to be Mr.Fix-It to perform the installation of a new deadbolt.

-Spring loaded doorknobs can’t be counted upon to keep you and your loved ones safe.
-Installing a deadbolt lock that can only be opened with a key from either side is a small price to pay for peace of mind, and it’s a quick, easy way to upgrade your door!
+Spring-loaded doorknobs can’t be counted upon to keep you and your loved ones safe.
+Installation of a new deadbolt lock that can only be opened with a key from either side is a small price to pay for peace of mind, and it’s a quick, easy way to upgrade your door!
 Just add a fresh coat of paint and some shiny new hardware, and you’re all set.

 - drill bits

 1. Your Manufacturer’s Template Exists For A Reason:

 Your deadbolt-lock undoubtedly came with its very own manufacturer’s template for ease of installation.
 The template will work regardless of how thick your door may or may not be, and its reference points should be marked right on your door with an awl.
 Be sure to measure at least 6” above your knob.

 Once you’ve marked the reference points from your template, you’ll want to get right into it and start using a hole saw to open a hole for the installation of a new deadbolt.
 Once your hole saw’s pilot bit has made it through to the other side of your door, cease cutting.
 Finish the hole off from the other side of your door to keep from getting splinters!
 In the event that your saw isn’t deep enough to penetrate through to the exterior face of your door, use a standard bit to wrap up drilling the hole you’re going to be using as a handy reference point.